Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 It’s ideal for light to moderate use while backpacking or camping.
 The pump handle is simple to operate and with the 4 to 1 leverage it makes it easy to pump just over 1 liter per minute.

-It has a 80 micron stainless steel prefilter and an activated carbon core which helps to get rid of any odor or taste the water might have.
+It has a 80 micron stainless steel pre-filter and a carbon core which helps to get rid of any odor or taste the water might have.
 It has good quality silicone hoses that are color coded to prevent any contamination.

 What We Like